 The Italian automaker is considered both iconic and dreaded at the same time, but that’s exactly what’s earned them such a cult-like following across the globe.
 Although they had abandoned the U.S. market back in 1995, one of FCA’s numerous divisions has recently returned as an upscale badge and is already drawing lots of attention.
 After MY 2019, which has helped them establish a more meaningful foothold on this side of the Atlantic, we’ll now take a look at what the 2020 Alfa Romeo lineup has in store of us as the Italians are preparing to take the ever-important next leap forward.

-Of course, Alfa owes this significant increase in sales to its new crossover Stelvio.
-This trend is bound to continue into 2019 and 2020, though, as the Italians are planning on introducing yet another new model – the GTV coupe.
+Of course, Alfa owes the significant increase in 2018 sales to its new crossover Stelvio.
+Although this trend is obviously failing to materialize in 2019, it might well see a resurgence in 2020.
+After all, the Italians are planning on introducing yet another new model by that time – the GTV coupe.
 The revival of the iconic Alfa Romeo nameplate isn’t everything the Italians have up their sleeves, however.
 Here’s what else to expect from them in 2020.

 What’s Hot in the New Alfa Romeo Lineup

 03. 2020 GTV

 As mentioned above, the iconic GTV will be the first of hopefully many revived iconic Alfa Romeo nameplates, and the Italian manufacturer certainly has plenty to offer on that front.
 What’ll essentially be a 2-door Giulia actually stems from the famous Gran Turismo Veloce 2-door cars of the 70s and 80s.
 The last models to wear the iconic moniker were the 2-door coupe and roadster duo discontinued back in 2006.

 The new GTV Giulia coupe has been announced with a hybridized 600 plus horsepower powertrain which will evidently sit at the top of the food chain.
 Likely to wear the Quadrifoglio moniker, the range-topping GTV should pair the slightly more conventional 505-horsepower Giulia Quadrifoglio’s 2.9L twin-turbo V6 with an electric motor or two.
-Aside from north of 600 ponies, standard all-wheel drive and torque vectoring, the upcoming Alfa GTV Quadrifoglio should also offer up to 30 miles of range on electric power alone.
+Aside from north of 600 ponies, standard all-wheel drive, and torque vectoring, the upcoming Alfa GTV Quadrifoglio should also offer up to 30 miles of range on electric power alone.

 02. 2020 Stelvio

-Considering it’s still in the relatively early days, the Stelvio SUV can easily get the benefit of the doubt on our part.
+Considering it’s still in relatively early days, the Stelvio SUV can easily get the benefit of the doubt on our part.
 It’s a great-looking crossover with brilliant performance to boot if optioned properly, but still, there are issues looming above it like the sword of Damocles.
 For starters, the Stelvio suffers from sub-par interior quality and there’s always an issue of Alfa’s own reliability.
 Then again, the latter is actually a part of why the Alfa Romeo is considered an enthusiasts’ brand since every true gearhead has to be a masochist as well.

 The performance Stelvio Quadrifoglio option also costs north of $80,000, whereas the conventional Stelvio starts from around $40,000; this is quite a gap for two cars riding on the same platform and featuring very similar arrangements.
-The more expensive Stelvio rewards its owners with a rather thrilling drive for a premium crossover, and that’s what Alfas are all about.
+The more expensive Stelvio rewards its owners with rather thrilling drive for a premium crossover, and that’s what Alfas are all about.
 That and being appealing to the eye, of course.